-At the end of the monthly processing cycle, the trust fund managers prepare the financial statement package for each trust fund.
-The trust fund manager is responsible for transmission of the financial statement package, by electronic mail to Fiscal Service Web Support for posting on the TreasuryDirect website.
+At the end of the monthly processing cycle, the accountants prepare the financial statement package for each trust fund.
+The accountant is responsible for transmission of the financial statement package, by electronic mail to Fiscal Service Web Support for posting on the TreasuryDirect website.

-The trust fund manager completes the financial reconciliation package, documents completion of the monthly financial review checklist, digitally signs the package and submits the package to the reviewing trust fund manager for review and approval.
-The reviewing trust fund manager reviews the package and documents approval via digital signature on the financial review checklist.
-Components of the financial reconciliation package and procedures performed on each component by the trust fund manager and reviewing trust fund manager are as follows:
+The accountant completes the financial reconciliation package, documents completion of the monthly financial review checklist, digitally signs the package and submits the package to the reviewing accountant for review and approval.
+The reviewing accountant reviews the package and documents approval via digital signature on the financial review checklist.
+Components of the financial reconciliation package and procedures performed on each component by the accountant and reviewing accountant are as follows:

-- InvestOne to Oracle trial balance report reconciliations Compare the InvestOne and Oracle trial balance ending balances and investigate and resolve any differences. - Fund Balance with Treasury reconciliation Prepare a reconciliation worksheet comparing InvestOne/Oracle trial balances to the CARS Account Statement.
-Investigate and resolve any differences. - Investment Reconciliation Prepare a reconciliation worksheet comparing InvestOne/Oracle trial balances to FIBB investment activity data.
+- InvestOne to Oracle trial balance report reconciliations Compare the InvestOne and Oracle trial balance ending investment balances and investigate and resolve any differences. - Fund Balance with Treasury reconciliation Prepare a reconciliation worksheet comparing Oracle trial balances to the CARS Account Statement.
+Investigate and resolve any differences. - Investment Reconciliation Prepare a reconciliation worksheet comparing Oracle trial balances to FIBB investment activity data from InvestOne.
 Investigate and resolve any differences. - Budgetary to Proprietary Reconciliations Prepare budgetary to proprietary account reconciliations to ensure complete and accurate budgetary account posting for all recorded transactions.
-Investigate and resolve any erroneously posted transactions or outof-balance relationships identified. - Schedules of Misstatements Prepare a schedule outlining any identified line item misstatements for any report within the monthly financial statement package.
-The reviewing trust fund manager reviews the schedule of misstatements and instructs the trust fund manager to correct misstatements deemed material by the reviewing trust fund manager in the appropriate accounting period.
+Investigate and resolve any erroneously posted transactions or out-of-balance relationships identified. - Schedules of Misstatements Prepare a schedule outlining any identified line item misstatements for any report within the monthly financial statement package.
+The reviewing accountant reviews the schedule of misstatements and instructs the accountant to correct misstatements deemed material by the reviewing accountant in the appropriate accounting period.